No Bake Pumpkin Cheesecake in a Jar

 1 tsp vanilla

-Start by making the cookie crumbs, place about a dozen speculaas into a sealable plastic bag and beat them until crushed.
-Measure out two cups of crumbs.
+Begin by crushing the cookie crumbs.
+You may use a food processor, but a sealed bag means fewer dishes.
+Place about a dozen speculaas cookies into a sealed plastic bag and beat until crushed.
+Measure out two cups of cookie crumbs.

-In a small sauce pan melt the butter, add the brown sugar, stir, and cook over medium heat until it bubbles.
+In a small saucepan, melt the butter.
+Add the brown sugar, stir, and cook over medium heat until bubbling.
 It takes about two minutes.

-Once the sugar mixture is bubbling, add the cookies and stir to coat.
-Remove from heat and let cool.
+Once the sugar mixture is bubbling, add the cookie crumbs and stir to coat.
+Remove from heat, pour onto a plate, and let cool.

 Small Mason Jar Servings

-The small mason jar servings are perfect Thanksgiving dessert recipe.
-Start with a tbsp of speculaas crunch, then half a cup of pumpkin mousse, then a dollop of whipped cream and top with a sprinkle of speculaas crunch.
+The small mason jar servings are perfect Thanksgiving dessert.
+Spreading out each layer so it fills the jar, start with a tbsp of speculaas crumbs, then half a cup of pumpkin cheesecake filling, then a dollop of whipped cream.
+Finish with a teaspoon of speculaas crumbs.

 Pint Size Mason Jar Servings

-Start with tbsp of speculaas crunch, then half a cup of pumpkin, half a cup of whipped cream, then 1/4 cup of pumpkin 1/4 cup of whipped cream and finally two tablespoons of speculaas crunch.
+Start with a tbsp of speculaas crunch, then half a cup of pumpkin, half a cup of whipped cream, then 1/4 cup of pumpkin 1/4 cup of whipped cream, and finally two teaspoons of speculaas crunch.
 You don’t have to be precise about the layers, you can do it by eye with a large spoon if you prefer.
-Just make sure to have enough of each topping to fill your jars.
+Just make sure to do each layer in all the jars, to make sure you have enough for all your jars.

 Trifles look spectacular because of all the layers showing through the clear glass.
 To serve this trifle in a bowl, remove 3 tbsp of the speculaas crunch and set aside.